-*- coding: utf-8 -*-

 [docs] def no_cache(self): """Convert to a non-caching queryset """ if self._result_cache is not None: raise OperationError('QuerySet already cached') return self._clone_into(QuerySetNoCache(self._document, self._collection))

-def _get_code(self, func): f_scope = {} if isinstance(func, Code): f_scope = func.scope func = str(func) func = Code(self._sub_js_fields(func), f_scope) return func def _get_output(self, output): if isinstance(output, str) or isinstance(output, SON): out = output elif isinstance(output, dict): ordered_output = [] for part in ('replace', 'merge', 'reduce'): value = output.get(part) if value: ordered_output.append((part, value)) break else: raise OperationError("actionData not specified for output") db_alias = output.get('db_alias') remaing_args = ['db', 'sharded', 'nonAtomic'] if db_alias: ordered_output.append(('db', get_db(db_alias).name)) del remaing_args[0] for part in remaing_args: value = output.get(part) if value: ordered_output.append((part, value)) out = SON(ordered_output) else: raise ConfusionError('Bad output type {}'.format(type(output))) return out async def _check_delete_rules(self, doc, queryset, cascade_refs, write_concern): """Checks the delete rules for documents being deleted in a queryset.
-Raises an exception if any document has a DENY rule.""" delete_rules = doc._meta.get('delete_rules') or {} # Check for DENY rules before actually deleting/nullifying any other # references delete_rules = delete_rules.copy() for rule_entry in delete_rules: document_cls, field_name = rule_entry if document_cls._meta.get('abstract'): continue rule = doc._meta['delete_rules'][rule_entry] if rule == DENY and document_cls.objects( **{field_name + '__in': self}).count() > 0: msg = ("Could not delete document (%s.%s refers to it)" % (document_cls.__name__, field_name)) raise OperationError(msg) if not delete_rules: return r = None for rule_entry in delete_rules: document_cls, field_name = rule_entry if document_cls._meta.get('abstract'): continue rule = doc._meta['delete_rules'][rule_entry] if rule == CASCADE: cascade_refs = set() if cascade_refs is None else cascade_refs for ref in queryset: cascade_refs.add(ref.id) ref_q = document_cls.objects(**{field_name + '__in': self, 'id__nin': cascade_refs}) count = await ref_q.count() if count > 0: r = await ref_q.delete(write_concern=write_concern, cascade_refs=cascade_refs) elif rule in (NULLIFY, PULL): if rule == NULLIFY: updatekw = {'unset__%s' % field_name: 1} else: updatekw = {'pull_all__%s' % field_name: self} r = await document_cls.objects( **{field_name + '__in': self}).update( write_concern=write_concern, **updatekw) return r def _document_delete(self, queryset, write_concern): """Delete the documents in queryset by calling the document's delete method.""" cnt = 0 for doc in queryset: doc.delete(**write_concern) cnt += 1 return cnt def _get_loop(self): """Returns the ioloop for this queryset.""" db = self._document._get_db() loop = db.get_io_loop() return loop
+def _get_code(self, func): f_scope = {} if isinstance(func, Code): f_scope = func.scope func = str(func) func = Code(self._sub_js_fields(func), f_scope) return func async def _check_delete_rules(self, doc, queryset, cascade_refs, write_concern): """Checks the delete rules for documents being deleted in a queryset.
+Raises an exception if any document has a DENY rule.""" delete_rules = doc._meta.get('delete_rules') or {} # Check for DENY rules before actually deleting/nullifying any other # references delete_rules = delete_rules.copy() fields = [d async for d in self] for rule_entry in delete_rules: document_cls, field_name = rule_entry if document_cls._meta.get('abstract'): continue rule = doc._meta['delete_rules'][rule_entry] if rule == DENY and document_cls.objects( **{field_name + '__in': self}).count() > 0: msg = ("Could not delete document (%s.%s refers to it)" % (document_cls.__name__, field_name)) raise OperationError(msg) if not delete_rules: return r = None for rule_entry in delete_rules: document_cls, field_name = rule_entry if document_cls._meta.get('abstract'): continue rule = doc._meta['delete_rules'][rule_entry] if rule == CASCADE: cascade_refs = set() if cascade_refs is None else cascade_refs async for ref in queryset: cascade_refs.add(ref.id) ref_q = document_cls.objects(**{field_name + '__in': fields, 'id__nin': cascade_refs}) count = await ref_q.count() if count > 0: r = await ref_q.delete(write_concern=write_concern, cascade_refs=cascade_refs) elif rule in (NULLIFY, PULL): if rule == NULLIFY: updatekw = {'unset__%s' % field_name: 1} else: updatekw = {'pull_all__%s' % field_name: fields} r = await document_cls.objects( **{field_name + '__in': fields}).update( write_concern=write_concern, **updatekw) return r async def _document_delete(self, queryset, write_concern): """Delete the documents in queryset by calling the document's delete method.""" cnt = 0 async for doc in queryset: await doc.delete(**write_concern) cnt += 1 return cnt def _get_map_reduce_args(self, queryset, finalize_f, scope, limit, output): mr_args = {"query": queryset._query} if finalize_f: finalize_f_scope = {} if isinstance(finalize_f, Code): finalize_f_scope = finalize_f.scope finalize_f = str(finalize_f) finalize_f_code = queryset._sub_js_fields(finalize_f) finalize_f = Code(finalize_f_code, finalize_f_scope or None) mr_args["finalize"] = finalize_f if scope: mr_args["scope"] = scope if limit: mr_args["limit"] = limit if output == "inline" and not queryset._ordering: inline = True mr_args["out"] = {"inline": 1} else: inline = False if isinstance(output, str): mr_args["out"] = output elif isinstance(output, dict): ordered_output = [] for part in ("replace", "merge", "reduce"): value = output.get(part) if value: ordered_output.append((part, value)) break else: raise OperationError("actionData not specified for output") db_alias = output.get("db_alias") remaing_args = ["db", "sharded", "nonAtomic"] if db_alias: ordered_output.append(("db", get_db(db_alias).name)) del remaing_args[0] for part in remaing_args: value = output.get(part) if value: ordered_output.append((part, value)) mr_args["out"] = SON(ordered_output) return mr_args, inline

-[docs]class QuerySetNoCache(QuerySet): """A non caching QuerySet"""
+[docs] class QuerySetNoCache(QuerySet): """A non caching QuerySet"""

 [docs] def cache(self): """Convert to a caching queryset """ return self._clone_into(QuerySet(self._document, self._collection))